MiltonGreat/1.-Exploratory-Analysis-of-Credit-Card-Transactions-/README.md

 This project focuses on exploratory analysis of credit card customer data to understand spending habits, payment behavior, and customer segmentation.
 The primary goal is to analyze spending patterns to provide actionable insights for marketing, customer retention, and risk management.

+#### Objectives

+- Analyze customer spending habits and patterns to identify trends.
+- Understand payment behavior among different customer segments.
+- Segment customers based on spending and payment behaviors to inform marketing strategies and enhance customer retention.
+- Provide insights for risk management by evaluating payment reliability and spending limits.

 ### 2. Dataset

-The dataset used in this project is stored in a zip file named Credit Card Dataset for Clustering.zip.
-It contains information about various customer activities, including their balance, purchases, payments, and credit utilization.

-Key features in the dataset:
+The dataset used for this project is the "Credit Card Customer Dataset," which includes the following columns:

+- `CUST_ID`: Unique identifier for each customer.
-- BALANCE: Current balance on the credit card.
+- `BALANCE`: Current balance on the credit card.
-- PURCHASES: Total purchases made.
+- `PURCHASES`: Total purchases made.
+- `CASH_ADVANCE`: Amount withdrawn as cash advances.
-- CREDIT_LIMIT: Credit limit assigned to the customer.
+- `CREDIT_LIMIT`: Maximum credit limit for the card.
-- PAYMENTS: Amount paid by the customer.
-- MINIMUM_PAYMENTS: Minimum payments made by the customer.
+- `PAYMENTS`: Total payments made by the customer.
+- `MINIMUM_PAYMENTS`: Minimum payment required.
-- PRC_FULL_PAYMENT: Percentage of months the customer paid the full balance.
+- `PRC_FULL_PAYMENT`: Percentage of payments made in full.
-- TENURE: Number of months the customer has been using the service.
+- Additional features related to spending and payment behavior.

 ### 3. Methodology

-### Data Loading:

-- Extract and load the credit card dataset from the provided zip file.
-- Handle missing values and detect duplicate rows.

-### Feature Engineering:

-Create new features, such as:
+1. **Data Loading and Initial Inspection**:
+   - The dataset is loaded and initial inspection is performed to understand its structure and contents.

+2. **Data Cleaning**:
+   - Missing values are imputed using the median for relevant columns, and duplicates are removed.

+3. **Feature Engineering**:
+   - New features are created to enhance analysis, including:
-- Monthly Average Purchase: Purchases made per month.
+     - `MONTHLY_AVG_PURCHASE`: Average purchases per month.
-- Credit Utilization: The percentage of credit limit used by the customer.
+     - `CREDIT_UTILIZATION`: Ratio of current balance to credit limit.
-- Payment to Minimum Payment Ratio: The ratio of total payments to minimum payments.
+     - `PAYMENT_MIN_PAYMENT_RATIO`: Ratio of payments to minimum payments.

+4. **Data Scaling**:
+   - Numerical features are standardized to ensure uniformity across the dataset.

-##### Exploratory Data Analysis (EDA):
+5. **Exploratory Data Analysis (EDA)**:

-- Visualize the distribution of key features using boxplots and histograms.
-- Create a correlation heatmap to explore relationships between numerical variables.

-##### Segmentation:
+   - Histograms, boxplots, and correlation heatmaps are generated to visualize and understand data distributions and relationships.

+6. **Customer Segmentation**:
-- Segment customers based on their spending, purchase frequency, and payment habits using thresholds.
+   - Customers are categorized based on spending behavior, purchase frequency, and payment habits.
-- Visualize customer segments using countplots and descriptive statistics.

-##### Analysis:

-- Explore key characteristics of each customer segment (e.g., high spenders, low spenders).
-- Provide insights into customer behavior based on the cluster assignments.
+7. **Clustering Analysis**:
+   - K-Means clustering is applied to group customers into distinct segments based on spending and payment characteristics.

 ### 4.Key Insights

-##### Spending Segments:

-- Customers are categorized into high, medium, and low spenders.
-- High spenders typically have larger credit limits and higher balances, while low spenders tend to have lower balances and smaller payments.

-##### Frequency Segments:

-- Customers are classified into frequent users, moderate users, and occasional users based on their purchase frequency.
-- Frequent users tend to make more purchases and have higher balances compared to occasional users, who rely more on cash advances.

-##### Payment Segments:

-- Customers are segmented based on their payment behavior into full payers, partial payers, and minimum payers.
-- Full payers tend to have lower balances and make timely payments, while minimum payers have significantly higher balances and are more likely to make minimum payments only.
+The analysis revealed key insights regarding customer segments:
+- **Spending Segments**:

+  - Medium Spender: 4474
+  - High Spender: 2238
+  - Low Spender: 2238

+- **Cluster Assignments**:

+  - Cluster 0: 1462 customers
+  - Cluster 1: 5989 customers
+  - Cluster 2: 1372 customers
+  - Cluster 3: 127 customers

+These insights can be leveraged to inform marketing strategies, enhance customer retention efforts, and improve risk management practices.

 ### 5.Source: